ctcherry/music.py/README.md

 Requirements
 ------------
 VLC needs to be installed.
+(Tested with version 1.1.11)

 Tested with Python 2.7.1, probably works on other recent versions too.